-

 - Start the Zoom cloud recording immediately before the introduction of the speaker;

-- Keep the recording active for the full duration of the talk and discussion;
+- Keep the recording active for the full duration of the presentation until the speaker formally concludes the talk;

 Between talks: